Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 }
 ```

-Follow the next steps to activate your first Git hook:

-1. Duplicate the `commit-msg.sample` and rename it to `commit-msg` (with no extension at all).
-1. Give it execution permission using `chmod +x .git/hooks/commit-msg`
-1. Modify the file with the code you need (see examples below)
-1. Save your changes and you are ready to go!
-It will be picked up automatically by git.

 Now, let's modify this hook to enforce having a reference ticket number in the commit message like this:

 ```ruby